UltCombo/UltButtons/README.md

 - Fixes [~~#5518 Button: Incorrect state after double click in Firefox~~](http://bugs.jqueryui.com/ticket/5518) - now fixed with my [PR #841](https://github.com/jquery/jquery-ui/pull/841),  milestone set to jQuery UI 1.10;
 - Works around [Firefox bug #608180 Double/rapid clicking a checkbox label does not work as expected](https://bugzilla.mozilla.org/show_bug.cgi?id=608180), providing the expected result;
 - Fixes [#7665 Button: Radio button & checkboxes ignore mouseclicks for minor mouse movements](http://bugs.jqueryui.com/ticket/7665).
 Also, if you can spare some time, analyze and provide your support to my proposed definitive fix at [PR #854](https://github.com/jquery/jquery-ui/pull/854)!;
-- Turns UI checkbox/radio buttons's text unselectable, very close to an actual button (dragging the mouse to outside of the button may start a selection on some browsers);
+- Turns UI checkbox/radio buttons's text unselectable, very close to an actual button (dragging the mouse to outside of the button may start a selection in some browsers);
 - Provides additional `$.fn.disableSelection()` and `$.fn.reenableSelection()` methods so you can undo the select-ability changes if you'd like or even apply these to any other elements in your page.

 ##Support